Love God, Love Others, Love Life

 - What does it mean to be human?

-- What does it look like to walk with Him daily?
+- What does daily life with Him look like?

 Why This Journey Needs a Field Guide